 To get some help with content creation and curation, you can invite moderators to your Community.
-Moderators will be able to add articles and collections, and edit existing articles and collections.
+Moderators are able to add articles and collections, and edit existing articles and collections.
 They cannot edit your Community’s metadata, invite or manage new moderators or admins, or edit the home page.

-To invite moderators, select the “+” button under “Moderators” on the right hand side of the Community page, or navigate to the “Manage” tab and select “Invite Member”.
+To invite moderators, select the “+” button under “Moderators” on the right hand side of the Community page, or open to the “Manage Community” tab and select “Invite Member”.

 Next, enter the desired recipient’s email address, and their role (Moderator or Admin).
 We strongly encourage you both limit the number of admins, and only choose admins you know and trust well, as they have many more privileges than moderators.

-Once you’ve invited a moderator, you can see their status in the “Manage” tab under “Invited”.
+Once you’ve invited a moderator, you can see their status in the “Manage Community” tab under “Invited”.